Frank James indicted for Brooklyn subway shooting; faces life in prison - NewsBreak

 NEW YORK ( PIX11 ) — Frank James, the man accused of shooting 10 people on a subway train in Brooklyn in April, has been indicted in a federal court.

 James allegedly set off smoke bombs and fired a gun 33 times while onboard an N train in Sunset Park the morning of April 12.
 No one was killed in the attack.
-James was arrested the following day in Manhattan.These are New York City’s most affordable neighborhoods: report
+James was arrested the following day in Manhattan.Photos: More than 25 deaths after Ida remnants slam Northeast

 James, 62, faces the following charges: